The little ape tried to grab onto any nearby branches as the furious current pulled him downstream, but it was no use.

 Suddenly the entire ship started to shake.
 Despite the foggy weather, William had pressed on with the journey.
 He told Sarah that the waters around Skull Island were always dangerous, and that given their low supplies they couldn’t afford to wait around.

 However the landscape had changed somewhat since William’s last visit.
-Skull Island was slowly breaking off into the ocean, due to unstable fissures at the centre of the landmass.
+Skull Island was slowly breaking off into the ocean, due to unstable fissures at the center of the landmass.

 William nevertheless jumped back up and still pushed the ship forward.